-After eleven successful years, Cinema Touching Disability maintains its status as the top cinematic celebration of disability in the state.
+After twelve successful years, Cinema Touching Disability maintains its status as the top cinematic celebration of disability in the state.
 The Texas Governor's Committee on People with Disabilities, the Austin Mayor's Committee on People with Disabilities, the Texas Film Commission, the Austin Film Society and many others have praised and recognized the festival's mission and success.
 The Short Film Competition provides an opportunity for independent filmmakers from around the world to screen their own films about disability, from documentaries to animated shorts to the avant-garde.

-In 2015, the Cinema Touching Disability Film Festival focuses our lens on strong women with disabilities.
+In 2015, the Cinema Touching Disability Film Festival focused our lens on strong women with disabilities.
 The two feature films, A Brave Heart: the Lizzie Velasquez Story and Right Footed, are documentaries about two women who have made accomplishments that most people find surprising because of their disabilities.